Everything you need to know about the CAS Language Requirements

 I want to take sign language.
 Why can’t I find any courses in it?

-American Sign Language at BU is offered through the Deaf Studies Program, and ASL courses are open to CAS students after the first semester of their freshman year.
+American Sign Language at BU is offered through the Deaf Studies Program in the School of Education.
+Completing the fourth semester of ASL will satisfy the CAS language requirement.
 The four-semester course sequence is as follows:

 SED DE 570 American Sign Language I